Dealing with a summons

 What happens if I still don't pay?

 If an enforcement agent is unsuccessful, we can take action to have you made bankrupt, secure the debt against your home or take further court action.

-If you owe more than £750, we can enter a petition against you to have you declared bankrupt.
+If you owe £5,000 or more, we can enter a petition against you to have you declared bankrupt.
 Your home could be sold if we have to take this action, and you may be charged several thousand pounds in legal fares.